Savor the Season: Mindful Eating for the Holidays

 At the most basic level, mindful eating is the antithesis of mindless eating, a trap all of us can fall into during times of stress or gustatory temptation.
 When I find myself in a state of distraction at the table, I repeat this simple phrase: Think before you eat.
 And I remind myself that more-mindful eating has an added benefit.
 Because it can take up to 20 minutes for the brain to receive the satiety signal from the gut, the slower I eat, the less likely I am to overeat.

 Sarahjoy suggests that, with practice, you’ll create a new hunger-for mindfulness itself.
 “Practice mindful moments throughout your day, every day, to build the muscle of your mind for mindfulness,” she says.
 “Do not wait for the ‘event’ of eating, or yoga, or meditation.
 Certainly bring mindfulness to those activities in your day, but drop in repeatedly and consistently and you’ll discover that mindfulness becomes both easier and prompted from within.
 You will begin to crave it more than distraction.”

-Bess Hochstein, a freelance writer based in the Berkshires and Sonoma County, California, writes about yoga, travel, spas, the arts and culture, and food and wine.
-Her last feature for Compass was on yoga for larger bodies.
+Bess Hochstein, a freelance writer based in Sonoma County, California, writes about yoga, travel, spas, the arts and culture, and food and wine.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail email@example.com.